Frequently Asked Questions

 Each Quest business is owned and managed by an experienced Quest Operator in line with the reputable standards of the Quest brand and supported by our proven systems and business format.

 In most cases, there are no management, letting or advertising fees, which is one of the key advantages of Quest Properties over other investments.
-All obligations typically covered through the payment of a management fee are taken up by the Quest Operator at no charge to you.
+Rent is typically paid direct to you and you would need to just keep your own financial records.

 As you would expect, our Operators and other staff are cleaning, checking and maintaining your apartment on a daily basis as part of running a high standard accommodation business.

-Quest will be responsible for general maintenance and upkeep of your apartment.
-Quest will also be responsible for repairs, maintenance and replacement of the contents.
+Quest will also be responsible for repairs, maintenance and replacement of the contents (Furniture Items).
 As a Landlord you will be responsible for any structural and capital expenditures, replacements, repairs and works to fixed equipment items.
 Periodically you will be required to pay for repainting, new carpet and certain works to keep your apartment in fresh condition.
 These works are arranged for you by your Quest Operator.

 While some leases do differ slightly, in most cases Quest will pay for gas, electricity, telephone, insurance, water usage charges and the non-capital related body corporate fee, known as the Administration fee.
 As a Landlord you will pay council and water rates (excluding water usage) and any capital expenditure & sinking fund levies.